-Investments will be made in line with the asset allocation of the Scheme and the applicable SEBI guidelines as specified from time to time.
+Investments will be made in line with the asset allocation of the Scheme and the applicable SEBI and/or AMFI guidelines as specified from time to time.

-The Scheme may also enter into Stock Lending.
+The scheme may invest in repo in corporate bonds of public sector or private sector undertakings.
+The Scheme may also enter into "Repo" and Stock Lending.
+The Scheme may invest in securitized debt upto 40% of its total assets.

-The Scheme will not invest in securitized debt.
-The Scheme will not participate in credit default swaps and repo in corporate debt securities.
+The Scheme will not make investments in foreign securities.

 The Scheme may invest in derivatives up to 50% of the total assets of the Scheme for the purpose of hedging and portfolio balancing purposes.
-Further, in line with para 12.25.9 of SEBI Master Circular on Mutual Funds dated June 27, 2024, the Scheme is permitted to imperfectly hedge its portfolio or a part of its portfolio by using Interest Rate Futures.
-These may include instruments such as interest rate swaps, interest rate futures, forward rate agreements, etc.
+Further, in line with para 12.25.9 of SEBI Master Circular on Mutual Funds dated June 27, 2024, the scheme is permitted to imperfectly hedge their portfolio or a part of their portfolio by using Interest Rate Futures.
+These may include instruments such as interest rate swaps, interest rate futures, credit default swaps, forward rate agreements, etc.